Luke Raley Preview, Player Props: Rays vs. Mariners

 Luke Raley At The Plate

-- Raley has had an RBI in 32 games this season (29.4%), including 11 multi-RBI outings (10.1%).
-He has also driven home three or more of his team's runs in three contests.
+- Raley has driven home a run in 32 games this season (29.1%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.